 VendorCafe is an online vendor portal integrated to the Yardi cloud-based accounting system.
 The portal allows CDBG-DR/MIT funded vendors (subrecipients, contractors, etc.) to submit invoices and supporting documentation to CDBG-DR/MIT Finance Division for review and approval.
-Also, the portal enables PRDOH to streamline communication with all vendors by providing real-time integration with Yardi so they can see the payment status and simplify their data maintenance.
+Additionally, the portal facilitates streamlined communication with all vendors by providing real-time integration with Yardi, allowing them to track payment status and simplifying management.